-Talisha Washington joined the women's basketball staff as an assistant in June of 2017 and was promoted to the Head Coach in May of 2019.
+Talisha Washington begins her third season as head coach of the Blue Jays.
+Washington joined the women's basketball staff as an assistant in June of 2017 and was promoted to the Head Coach in May of 2019.

-In 2017-18 the Blue Jays recorded the top three records for points in a game in school history, while improving the win total from the 2016-17 season.
+In her tenure with the program, the Blue Jays recorded the top three records for points in a game in school history while improving the win total from the 2016-17 season.
 The squad reached the SLIAC Tournament title game for the fourth time in school history, becoming the first-ever No. 4 seed in the tournament to upset the top seed and advance to the championship.
 The team was ranked No. 2 nationally in offensive rebounding.
 The Blue Jays also ranked No. 17 in the nation on the WBCA Academic Honor Roll.

-Washington also played softball at Westminster for the 2013 season.
+Washington also played softball at Westminster for the 2012 and 2013 seasons.

 Washington resides in Fulton with her daughter, Kenzi.